Lemoncode/angular-architecture-essentials/angular_12/routing/04-grouping-routes/readme.md

 ### Step 2.
 We can use a techniche to avoid this issue component less route

-> In version 11 both forms work!!
+> From version 11, there's no error, the routing just stop working.

 * Move `PetsComponent` as a child as well.
 * Now the parent route has no component.